ardroci/Packet-Sampling-for-Online-Classification-of-Encrypted-Internet-Traffic/README.md

 Since Windows does not have the native ability to calculate SHA1 checksums, you will also need a utility such as [Microsoft File Checksum Integrity Verifier](http://www.microsoft.com/en-us/download/details.aspx?id=11533) or [Hashtab](http://www.implbits.com/HashTab/HashTabWindows.aspx) to verify your download.

-Once you’ve installed GPG, you’ll need to download and import a copy of the Kali Linux official key.
+Once you’ve installed GPG, you’ll need to download and import a copy of the my key.
 Do this with the following command:
 ```
 $ gpg --keyserver hkp://keys.gnupg.net --recv-key CE994164
 ```